Chang-Han-Chen/Chang-Han-Chen.github.io/index.md

 I am a doctoral researcher in theoretical physics working with [Geoff Penington](https://physics.berkeley.edu/people/faculty/geoff-penington).
 Prior to this, I obtained my undergraduate degree in both Mathematics and Physics from MIT and worked with [Hong Liu](https://physics.mit.edu/faculty/hong-liu/) (my thesis advisor) and [Xiao-Gang Wen](https://physics.mit.edu/faculty/xiao-gang-wen/).

 My research spans quantum gravity, holography, and quantum many-body systems, with a particular focus on:
-- Quantum gravity and holography
+- Does "quantum mechnics + general relativity" imply "our universe is a hologram"?
-- Quantum information in many-body systems
+- Are there any universality of sub-maximal chaos in many-body systems?
+For example, are they all "stringy"?

-- Black hole physics
+I believe that the first question is the holy grail of what many people would call the "semicalssical quantum gravity."
+Notice that, on the left hand side, there is no mention of string theory, loop quantum gravity, etc. Just the most basic QM and GR, which are both well-tested by experiments.
+I believe that this is enough to sharpen/prove statements like "spacetime is information-theoretic," "spacetime is holographic," etc, with tools such as some extension of von Neumann algebra.

-I recently find AI alignment research interesting and have been exploring.
+Also, I recently find AI safety quite interesting and have been exploring.